$160,000 in funding granted over the last 5 years!

 - Only teams of at least two people are eligible to apply;

-- Applicant teams must use the funds to advance an entrepreneurial project that is a technologically-based/innovation-driven idea (see How to Start?);
+- Applicant teams must use the funds to advance an entrepreneurial project that is a technologically-based/innovation-driven idea and the problem/opportunity must have some level of validation (see How to Start?);

 - A team can receive no more than the maximum allowable amount per team;